mithilproof/Christopher/READme.md

-## :warning: This Repo is under construction.
-Watch your steps! :construction_worker:

 ## Christopher

 **Christopher** is a research project exploring the role of Artificial Intelligence in solving the global problem of **_illiteracy_**.
-Primarily this involves developing new machine intelligent tools and techniques to make children learn with 100% *human-free* and *non-verbal* methodologies.
-But it's also an exploration in building smarter interfaces that allow teachers and educators to extend their processes of teaching and delivering new techniques using these models.
-We use [Tensorflow](https://www.tensorflow.org/) and [Megenta](https://magenta.tensorflow.org/) as our supporting libraries and release our models and tools in open source on this GitHub repository.
-If you would like to learn more about Christopher, check out our [blog](https://medium.com/stemai), where we post technical details.
-You can also join our discussion group.
+Primarily this involves developing new machine intelligent tools and techniques to make children learn without need to be taught how.
+It is also an exploration in building smarter interfaces through state-of-the-art symbolic design languages that allow children with no reading and writing experience to learn.
+Also with this model we believe, teachers and educators would extend their processes of teaching and delivering new techniques.

+The repo is mostly under construction and we do not release our code uniformly.
+If you wish get the access of private repo, please contact the maintainer at hi@stemai.org.

 We also keep posting our research in AI and Cognitive Sciences.
 Feel free to check in at medium.com/stemai.
 Thank you, you guys means alot. :tada: